ryanallen/words-of-my-perfect-teacher/README.md

 So the two frogs set off together, and the story goes that when the frog who lived in the well saw the ocean, he fainted, his head split apart, and he died.

-*Mad guides.* These are teachers who have very little knowledge, never having made the effort to follow a lerned master and train in the sutras and tantras.
-Their strong negative emotions together with their weak mindfulness and vigilance make them lax in their vows and samayas.
-Though of lower mentality than ordinary people, they ape the siddhas and behave as if their actions were higher than the sky.[^new]--They act unconventionally, with disregard for conventional rules of behavior, as if their actions were based on true non-conceptual wisdom.
-In fact they are just fooling themselves.-- Brimming over with anger and jealousy, they break the lifeline of love and compassion.
-Such spiritual frineds are called mad guides, and lead anyone who follows them down wrong paths.
+*Mad guides.* These are teachers who have very little knowledge, never having made the effort to follow a learned master and train in the [sūtra](#sūtra)s and [tantra](#tantra)s.
+Their strong [negative emotions](#negative-emotions) together with their weak mindfulness and vigilance make them lax in their vows and [samaya](#samaya)s.
+Though of lower mentality than ordinary people, they ape the [siddha](#siddha)s and behave as if their actions were higher than the sky.[^135] Brimming over with anger and jealousy, they break the lifeline of love and compassion.
+Such spiritual friends are called mad guides, and lead anyone who follows them down wrong paths.

 *Blind guides.* In particular, a teacher whose qualities are in no way superior to your own and who lacks the love and compassion of bodhicitta will never be able to open your eyes to what should and should not be done.
 Teachers like this are called blind guides.